sui-foundation/sui-demo-day-hk/governance-DID-social-track/ComingChat.md

 ## Project Description

 Committed to being a lifestyle tool in the era of ***web3*** and ***AI***, ComingChat is bridging ***Web3*** and ***ChatGPT***.
+- ***Sui mobile wallet***: There are 4 million ComingChat users.
+- ***DMens***: The combination of "on-chain twitter" based on the Sui network and ChatGPT can help Sui build a value community platform on which you can enjoy the intelligent distribution of content on the chain.
+- ***GPTBot***： Provides customization of GPT chatbots in various roles through the Sui network as a payment channel.

 ## Eligibility